denisidoro/blog/content/posts/2022-10-31-data-structure-geolocation-history.md

 summary = "Do we really need to store all absolute data points?"
 +++

+_Note: please check [this other post](@/posts/2022-11-05-data-structure-geolocation-history-rev2.md) instead, which is a more recent revision on this topic._

 In this blog post I'll cover how I built a memory-efficient data structure for storing location history data.

 Some Rust details will also be explained.